 Inpatient rehab allows patients to stay on campus and recover, with programs spanning from 30 days or longer, depending on their needs.
 Individuals who are committed to spending time on their recovery will benefit from inpatient rehab.
 Individuals wanting the flexibility to spend a few hours a day on campus while committing to other obligations can find outpatient rehab ideal.
 Additionally, outpatient rehab occurs in several varieties, such as day programs (5 to 7 days a week for many hours); intensive outpatient programs (milestones and measurable steps for progress-keeping) and continuing care (support groups that meet each week).

 Practicing Self-Compassion And Try To Actively Seek Help

-Due to the emotional fragility and vulnerability addiction creates, getting emotional support is vital.
+Due to the emotional fragility and vulnerability addiction creates which surfaces in early recovery, getting emotional support is vital.
 Relapses can create feelings of low self-worth and powerlessness.
 You may feel like a failure, may feel guilty, regret abusing drugs and feel helpless.
 Forming healthy relationships and gaining guidance from those who are knowledgeable may be best.
 Don’t beat yourself up; try to actively seek help.
-Admittance that you or a loved one is struggling is an empowering step in recovery and personal accountability.
+Admitting that you or a loved one is struggling is an empowering step in recovery and personal accountability.

 Get Help Today

 Reasons for relapses are just as complex as addictions since they occur for various reasons.
 Lastly, relapse does not necessarily indicate a lack of willpower, strength, or that treatment isn’t effective; relapse occurs when someone has regressed back into addiction.
-If you or a loved one battles alcohol addiction or has relapsed, contact a treatment provider today and explore your options for sobriety.
+If you or a loved one is struggling with an alcohol addiction or has relapsed, contact a treatment provider today and explore your options for treatment.